• CLASSIC IWINDSURF

 2 feet.

-25 knots. a chance of snow showers. waves building to 1 to
+25 knots. a chance of rain showers. a chance of snow showers.

 note, wave height forecasts are for ice free areas.